-01. The applicant has refused to agree to make provision for all of the reasonable planning obligations that have been identified as being necessary to mitigate the impacts of the development with regard to local education provision and recreational facilities or the provision of an appropriate mix of affordable housing.
+01. The applicant has refused to agree to make provision for all of the reasonable planning obligations that have been identified as being necessary to mitigate the impacts of the development with regard to local education provision and recreational facilities.
 No adequate justification has been provided to demonstrate that the identified planning obligations would render this scheme financially unviable and the proposal therefore represents an unsustainable form of development that fails to deliver sufficient social and community facilities and services to meet the needs of the development, contrary to the aims and objectives of policies SD1, SS2, HG3 and HW1 of the South Somerset Local Plan and the provisions of the National Planning Policy Framework.